Skip to main content

 VoidThe transaction was cancelled before it was completed.

-ExpiredThe payment window closed without the customer paying (e.g. an abandoned POS sale).
+ExpiredThe payment window closed without the customer paying (e.g. an abandoned POS sale — see “When transactions expire” below).

 Statuses update automatically as payments come in.
 When a split payment covers part of the total, the status moves to Partially Paid.
 When the last payment brings the total to zero, it moves to Paid.
-If you issue a refund later, it updates again.
+Refunds update it again.

 What happens when a payment is recorded

-When a payment is successfully recorded — whether by tapping a card, entering a gift card code, or a customer completing a payment link — the system automatically:
+When a payment is recorded — by tapping a card, entering a gift card code, or completing a payment link — Digital Florists automatically:

 1. Updates the transaction status based on the total paid so far